aidanok/decent-forum-api/README.md

 Another example of encoding data is replyTo (for post threading).
 A naive implementation just has one tag that points to it's parent post.
 To query a thread 5 levels deep you then need to then do 5 recursive/sequential queries, instead if you encode it along the lines of: `replyTo0, replyTo1, ... replyToN` & `replyDepth` you can construct a single query to get the first 3 levels of a thread, or the next 5 levels of some reply at some depth, etc.

 See [src/schema/ref-to-tags.ts](src/schema/ref-to-tags.ts) Which is what we use, its a general purpose purpose way of encoding a tree and being able to query it at any point to N depth with one ArQL query.
-Would also work for graphql queries.
+Would also work for GraphQl queries.

 At the moment the schema for posts only supports plaintext posts.
 Some more formats would be good.